Tobbekjaer/Gruppe-13/README.md

-UCL Computer Science Group 13
+# UCL Computer Science Group 13

 Welcome to our GitHub repository where we create programs, share notes and work on stuff!

+## Group members

+Tobias, Sebastian, Magnus and Sarah.